As an Amazon Associate we earn from qualifying purchases.

 What most people do not realize is that cranberries become very savory as you cook them down.
 Yes, those pucker inducing tart bombs become almost meaty when cooked down, making them great additions to bbq sauce.

-We’ll be cooking our cranberries down a few minutes past where they start breaking down.
+I’ll be cooking my cranberries down a few minutes past where they start breaking down.
 This will tone down the acidity while keeping the iconic cranberry taste profile.

 The flavor profile of this sauce is based on a Kansas City style with a few Texas / Southwest influences mixed in.
-When it comes to developing flavors, we’ll be toasting our spices to draw the fragrant oils.
+When it comes to developing flavors, I’ll be toasting my spices to draw the fragrant oils.

-Unlike most barbeque sauces, we have removed the mustard or powdered mustard, as the cranberries will add both texture and acidity.
+Unlike most barbeque sauces, I have removed the mustard or powdered mustard, as the cranberries will add both texture and acidity.
 One addition I think works really well for this sauce is cumin.

-We’ll then cook down the cranberries to decrease their tart, bitter flavor and make them more tangy and savory.
-Finally, we’ll be combining in all our sugars to make the sauce.
+I’ll then cook down the cranberries to decrease their tart, bitter flavor and make them more tangy and savory.
+Finally, I’ll be combining all my sugars to make the sauce.

 What Pairs with Cranberry BBQ Sauce?